PrefectHQ/prefect/docs/cloud/execution/custom_environment.md

     def setup(self, storage: "Storage") -> None:
         """
-        Sets up any infrastructure needed for this environment
+        Sets up any infrastructure needed for this Environment

         Args:
             - storage (Storage): the Storage object that contains the flow